zbr17/ShowUI/README.md

 Special thanks to [Siyuan](https://x.com/who_s_yuan) for assistance with the Gradio demo and OOTB support.

 ## 🎓 BibTeX
-If you find our work helpful, please consider citing our paper.
+If you find our work helpful, please kindly consider citing our paper.

 ```
 @misc{lin2024showui,